 Many parents in the community at large are interested in being more involved in the education of their children.
 Traditional public schools are organized as top-down hierarchies which can provide disincentives for the parents and families of students to be involved.
 The structure of a traditional public school may encourage parents to believe responsibility for education of children resides with the school rather than with the family.
+Parents continue to express an interest in being more involved with the education of their children.
 Studies show that greater parental involvement in the education of children leads to better outcomes.
+As a parent-directed school, Highland is actively involved with the families of its students, viewing the family unit as instrumental to our students' success.

-Highland seeks to eliminate disincentives to participation by providing a model in which parent involvement in the education of children is expected.
+Through our Commitment to Community Contract, Highland seeks to eliminate disincentives to promote participation by providing a model in which parent involvement in the education of their children is expected.
 Highland attracts families with parents who are interested in being involved in the process.
-These parents are encouraged through a volunteer hours agreement, and by participating on an elected parent board of directors, to have a high level of participation in the social and operational aspects of the school.
+These pParents are encouraged through a volunteer hours agreement, and to take an active role in the school community through a variety of opportunities including sitting on our Parent Board of Directors, participating in our family-led committees, volunteering in the classroom, and leading an afterschool club or sport.
+Highland works hard to communicate and recognize that every parent may participate in different ways by participating on an elected parent board of directors, to have resulting in a high level of participation in the social and operational aspects of the school.
 This leads to a sense of community at Highland which is unmatched at other schools, and provides additional incentive for parents to be involved in the academic success of their children.